 Those who took part in the survey also voted in favour of naming the park ‘Tachbrook Country Park’ rather than ‘Tach Brook’ (associated with the neighbouring brook or stream).

-Since the indicative master plan was approved in February, we have been working up the final detailed design for the country park that will be submitted to gain planning permission for it.
+Since the indicative master plan was approved in February, we have been working up the final detailed design for the country park, which has now been submitted for consideration by the council's planning committee.
 Landscape architects have taken considerable care to balance a wide range of requirements, refining the previously proposed master plan at a detailed level to reflect as much of the consultation responses as possible.
 This work has continued to involve Bishop’s Tachbrook Parish Council and has taken into account the results from technical reports, as well as input from ecologists, archaeologists and other professionals.